Presence - Home Security just got Smarter

 Completing the family is the mobile application, where all components of Presence are controlled.
 With houses becoming increasingly connected, with its occupants wanting to be in control of every element, incorporating the mobile application to presence was a no-brainier.

-Establishing the user-flow was the primary task for this aspect of the project.
-Blow you can see an over-view of the user experience, and how everything centres around the homepage.
+Establishing the user-flow was the primary task for this aspect of the project. below you can see an over-view of the user experience, and how everything centres around, and is accessible from, the homepage.

 The typography and graphic style was the next step.
 The typeface needed to complement the friendly, welcoming aesthetic of the Presence's hardware.
 For this reason, I settled on the Futura Family.